diegofps/devstream/README.md

 # What is this?

 These is a system service to enhance the compatibility of the Logitech Trackball Marble, Logitech MX Anywhere 2S, and other devices I may have with the Linux OS.
 It contains scripts that start during system boot and map the device inputs into special commands, like Back, Forward, Scrolling, Alt+Tab, macros, and so on.
 If a device is not present/detected it simply ignores the enhancements.
+It is also aware of the current focused window.
+For instance, "Switch Tabs" will map to different shortcuts deppending on your app.

 # Usage